-An evaluation has been started using the NEGRA corpus, which contains about 20,000 newspaper sentences.
+An evaluation has been started using the NE-GRA corpus, which contains about 20000 newspaper sentences.
 The main objectives are to evaluate the syntactic coverage of the German HPSG on newspaper text and the benefits of integrating deep and shallow analysis.
 The sentences of the corpus were used in their original form without stripping, e.g. parenthesized insertions.

-We extended HPSG lexicon the semiautomatically from about 10,000 to 35,000 stems, which roughly corresponds to 350,000 full Then, we checked the lexical coverage of the deep system on the whole corpus, which resulted in 28.6% of the sentences being fully lexically analyzed.
-The corresponding experiment with the integrated system yielded an improved lexical coverage of 71.4%, due to the techniques described in section 3.
+We extended the HPSG lexicon semiautomatically from about 10000 to 35000 stems, which roughly corresponds to 350000 full forms.
+Then, we checked the lexical coverage of the deep system on the whole corpus, which resulted in 28.6% of the sentences being fully lexically analyzed.
+The corresponding experiment with the integrated system yielded an improved lexical coverage of 97.8%, due to the techniques described in section 3.
 This increase is not achieved by manual extension, but only through synergy between the deep and shallow components.

 To test the syntactic coverage, we processed the subset of the corpus that was fully covered lexically (5878 sentences) with deep analysis only.
 The results are shown in table 4 in the second column.
-In order to evaluate the integrated system we processed 20,568 sentences from the corpus without further extension of the HPSG lexicon (see table 4, third column).
+In order to evaluate the integrated system we processed 17024 sentences from the corpus without further extension of the HPSG lexicon (see table 4, third column).
+Due to technical problems, a minor random subset of the corpus was not processed.
+Figures for the whole corpus will be available in the final version.